niftools/blender_niftools_addon/docs/development/design/issues.rst

 .. _development-design-issues:

-This document lists a few non-trivial issues that we have come across while porting the plugin from the Blender 2.4x API to the 2.6x+ API.
+This document lists a few non-trivial issues that we have come across while porting the addon from the Blender 2.4x API to the 2.6x+ API.

 Matrices
 --------